FuelLabs/sway-standards/README.md

 - [SRC-20; Token Standard](https://github.com/FuelLabs/sway-standards/issues/1) is currently in draft
 - [SRC-721; Non-Fungible Token Standard](https://github.com/FuelLabs/sway-standards/issues/2) is currently in draft
+- [SRC-4; Ownership Standard](./standards/src_5/) is used to restrict function calls to admin users in contracts.

 ## Using a standard